domysh/ctfbox/README.md

 python3 start.py clear --all # Only if you want remove all the volumes and configs
 ```

-Before run the competition, you can customize additional settings in the `oasis-setup-config.json` file:
+Before run the competition, you can customize additional settings in the `config.json` file:

 - `wireguard_start_port`: The starting port for WireGuard connections.
 - `dns`: The DNS server to be used internally in the network.
 - `wireguard_profiles`: The number of WireGuard profiles to be created for each team.
 - `max_vm_cpus`: The maximum number of CPUs allocated to each VM.
 - `max_vm_mem`: The maximum amount of memory allocated to each VM.
+- `max_disk_size`: The maximum disk size for each VM (e.g., "30G"). (enable_disk_limit must be true, otherwise it has no effect)
+- `enable_disk_limit`: Enable disk size limitations for VMs (requires XFS filesystem).
 - `gameserver_token`: The token used for the game server.
 (It's also the password login for the credential server)
-- `gameserver_log_level`: The log level for the game server. (info, debug, error)
+- `gameserver_exposed_port`: The port on which the game server will be exposed.
 - `flag_expire_ticks`: The number of ticks after which a flag expires.
 - `initial_service_score`: The initial score for each service.
 - `max_flags_per_request`: The maximum number of flags that can be submitted in a single request.